 Climate Week NYC is a platform for all voices working on climate action hosted annually by Climate Group in partnership with the United Nations General Assembly and the City of New York.
 As a long-time pillar of the conservation community, Audubon is rising to meet the urgency of this moment through the power of birds because what’s good for birds is good for people and the planet.
 Building upon decades of accomplishments, a strong scientific backbone, and a non-partisan approach, Audubon is focused on delivering tangible outcomes for birds and people at the scale of the challenges we face.

-The shift to nature-based regeneration is gaining momentum across the U.S. Meghan Ryan, Audubon's Director of Natural Climate Solutions Strategy, and Matt Maier, Owner of Thousand Hills Lifetime Grazed, will join leaders during the Climate Group's Hub Live session, Our most natural lever – are we ready for a regenerative world?, to highlight the Audubon Conservation Ranching program and its role in advancing nature-based regeneration.
+The shift to nature-based regeneration is gaining momentum across the U.S. Meghan Ryan, Audubon's Director of Natural Climate Solutions Strategy, and Matt Maier, Owner of Thousand Hills Lifetime Grazed, joined leaders during the Climate Group's Hub Live session, Our most natural lever – are we ready for a regenerative world?, to highlight the Audubon Conservation Ranching program and its role in advancing nature-based regeneration.

 Let us send you the latest in bird and conservation news.